 The Bible teaches ONE philosophy of Christian leadership.
 Christ himself summarized and modeled it in Matthew 20.
-Principles of service and suffering form the basis of the leader's relationship to his subordinates while showing respect toward his ministerial colleagues as equals.
+Principles of service and suffering form the basis of the leader's relationship to his subordinates while the leader shows respect toward his ministerial colleagues as equals.